keikoro/Hangman/README.md

 The game's objective is to guess a word, letter by letter.<br>
 11 incorrect guesses are possible, then hangman dies and the game is over.

-__Currently, the game still picks only the German words from the dictionary file!__ Working on making the English words guessable too...
+__Currently, the game still picks only the German words from the dictionary file!__<br>
+Working on making the English words guessable too...

 __Parameters__ the game can be run with:
 * -nosound to turn off text-to-speech